Content Recycling: 27 Ideas for Reusing Content

 On your blog, you've probably discovered the content that interests your audience the most.
 If so, why not turn this topic into a conversion-boosting event like a Webinar convert?
 Converting your blog post to a Webinar is not only a great way to convert content, but also to generate leads.

 A big advantage of a webinar is the feedback.
-You should ask your audience in advance which topics they would like to discuss.
+Beforehand, you should ask your audience what topics they would like to discuss.
 During and after the Webinar you should also ask as many questions as possible.
 These questions will give you a sense of what your audience is really interested in and should give you lots of ideas for future blog posts.

 With top positions to the new sales channel.